Climbing uphill on the Zag trail. Original review by Bruce in September 1998, with latest trail update October 1, 2022.

 The Ziggy Trail was resurfaced and straightened in 2022.

-My understanding is that it's planned to be a hiking-only trail, although
+My understanding is that it's planned to be a hiking-preferred trail, although

 riders are currently climbing the trail to reach the top of Zag.
 Ziggy